 Thus, hurt partners end up in an agonizing place.
 Their reality is unsettled, and the place they go to for support – the relationship – is now mired in distrust.

-Because of this bind, often hurt partners will reach out to those they can – friends and family members.
+Because of this bind, often hurt partners will reach out to whomever they can – friends and family members.
 As the unfaithful partner, you are now pigeonholed as a cheater to those people you will most likely see in the future if you stay together.
-This will tinge get-togethers and family reunions with uneasiness created by you.
+This will tinge get-togethers and family reunions with an uneasiness you’ve created.

-What are your going to tell your kids if they are old enough to know what’s going on?
-If they are too young, will you tell them later?
+What will you tell your kids if they’re old enough to know what’s going on?
+If they’re too young, will you tell them later?

 How will the affair affect your reputation and career if it gets out?
 If you cheat with someone at work and it gets out, you may need to transfer positions or leave your job.

-If you are going to stay together after cheating, as the unfaithful partner you will be in the difficult position of being in the doghouse while proving you are different and worthy of trust if you wish to eventually heal the relationship.
-This could look like: transferring jobs, or handing over access to your email, phone, and computer – whatever your partner needs to begin to put some faith in you.
+If you are going to stay together after cheating, as the unfaithful partner you will be in the difficult position of being in the doghouse while proving you have changed and are worthy of trust if you wish to eventually heal the relationship.
+This could involve transferring jobs or handing over access to your email, phone, and computer – whatever your partner needs to begin to regain some faith in you.

 So here’s the takeaway question: Is the excitement and pleasure of the affair worth the pain of the consequences?

-- Struggling with cheating?
+- Struggling with the aftermath of an affair?
 Set up a phone consultation or initial appointment here: